openpmix/prrte/src/tools/prun/prun.1.md

     before executing the program.
 Only one environment variable can be specified per `-x` option.
 Existing environment variables can be specified or new variable names specified with corresponding values.
+    If multiple `-x` options with the same variable name (regardless of value) are provided then the last one listed on the command line will take precedence, and the others will be ignored.
+The exception to this is for PRTE_MCA_ prefixed environment variables which will report an error in that scenario if any of the values differ.
     For example: `$ prun -x DISPLAY -x OFILE=/tmp/out ...`

 The parser for the `-x` option is not very sophisticated; it does not